Developer Guide

 7. Unpairing & sign-out

 Revoke pairing when the user unpairs.
-For OAuth sign-out, revoke the refresh token at the Keycloak endpoint.
+For OAuth sign-out, revoke the refresh token at your identity provider's token endpoint.

 client.revoke_pairing(routing_token)